iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 - FW and (optionally) NSG Flogs are streamed to Log Analytics

 ### Mode 2, aka Traditional
-> _this is when you mimic network segmentation described above_
+> _this is when you mimic a traditional datacenter_
 - Traffic between VNets is routed and filtered by the Hub Firewall
   - Firewall is managing core security rules here
 - Traffic between subnets is routed and filtered by the Hub Firewall, too